 - Time tracking tools that help you monitor how you spend your day — this will help you to stay focused and split your time between work and learning.

-- Automation tools that can help you to streamline your work, for example, email marketing, social media scheduling, accounting software, or an effective HR system can make a huge difference.
+- Automation tools that can help you to streamline your work, for example, email automation crm, social media scheduling, accounting software, or an effective HR system can make a huge difference.

 It’s also worth looking into the core platforms you’re using for your work and whether they’re the best solution.
 For example, if you’re running a website then one of the best options is Wix.
 As you can see in this review from WebsiteBuilderExpert, Wix is a straightforward website builder platform that’s easy to maintain.
 Or if you’re running training courses then take a look at some Teachable reviews like this one from Learning Revolution — you can read their opinion of the Teachable platform to understand how it might be helpful.